dementive/gdexpr/README.md

 9. Good Debugging - Content designers will likely constantly be scripting bugs and the scripting language should be simple enough to allow them to debug most problems without help from people whose time is considerably more expensive.

 10. Safe - It should be impossible for a scripting language to crash the application.
 GDExpr is designed to never crash, no matter what inputs you give it, the only way it can possibly crash is if you send inputs that your functions do not know how to handle...which, believe me...content designers will try to do.
-So assuming the functions you expose to GDExpr
+So assuming the functions you expose to GDExpr don't have any undefined behavior when the incorrect type is passed into them, GDExpr is safe and can't crash.

 11. Fast Execution - Content designers WILL be writing some of the most horribly optimized code (that somehow works) your eyes have ever seen, there is no way around this.
 GDExpr should be fast enough, it's difficult to benchmark how fast GDExpr is...there is more info on performance later in the readme.